 Intended learning outcomes

-- Identify and assess fundamental data structures and analysis procedures associated with spatial information
+- Evaluate fundamental data structures and analysis procedures associated with spatial information;

 On successful completion, students will have:

 - The ability to transfer domain knowledge to fundamental challenges in society